cindyward1/survey_AR/README.md

 * Take a given survey only once and be informed of the date it was previously taken.

 ##Thanks:
-* To my wonderful husband Steve Ward for his support, his incredible patience, and for repeatedly testing this program for me.
+* To my wonderful husband Steve Ward for his support and his incredible patience, and for repeatedly testing this program for me.
 * To Dustin Brown for his encouragement.